wp-cli/db-command/README.md

 wp db size [--size_format] [--tables] [--format] [--scope=<scope>] [--network] [--all-tables-with-prefix] [--all-tables]
 ~~~

-Display the database name and size for `DB_NAME` specified in wp-config.php,
+Display the database name and size for `DB_NAME` specified in wp-config.php.
-defaults to a human-readable number.
+The size defaults to a human-readable number.

 **OPTIONS**

 	[--size_format]
-		Display only the database size as a number.
+		Display the database size only, as a bare number.
 		---
 		default: b
 		options: